-- cancer

-- muscles, bones and joints, or
+- cancer, or - muscles, bones and joints

-- mental health

 use our Direct Access service.

 You can call us about your symptoms without needing a referral from a GP.
 We'll provide support and advice, and a referral for consultations, tests or treatment if you need them.